latalealice/latalealice.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Nanjing University of Aeronautics and Astronautics, 2023
+* B.E.
+Aerospace Engineering in Nanjing University of Aeronautics and Astronautics, 2023

 Work experience
 ======